bareos/bareos/docs/manuals/en/new_main_reference/source/chapter09/dirdconf.rst

 To use a Pool, there are three distinct steps.
 First the Pool must be defined in the Director’s configuration.
 Then the Pool must be written to the Catalog database.
 This is done automatically by the Director each time that it starts.
 Finally, if you change the Pool definition in the Director’s configuration file and restart Bareos, the pool will be updated alternatively you can use the :strong:`update pool` console command to refresh the database image.
 It is this database image rather than the Director’s resource image that is used for the default Volume attributes.
 Note, for the pool to be automatically created or updated, it must be explicitly referenced by a Job resource.

 If automatic labeling is not enabled (see :ref:`AutomaticLabeling`) the physical media must be manually labeled.
-The labeling can either be done with the :strong:`label` command in the console program or using the :program:`btape` program.
+The labeling can either be done with the :strong:`label` command in the console program or using the :command:`btape` program.
 The preferred method is to use the :strong:`label` command in the console program.
 Generally, automatic labeling is enabled for **Device Type**:sup:`Sd`:sub:`Device`\ = **File** and disabled for **Device Type**:sup:`Sd`:sub:`Device`\ = **Tape**.

 Finally, you must add Volume names (and their attributes) to the Pool.
 For Volumes to be used by Bareos they must be of the same **Media Type**:sup:`Sd`:sub:`Device`\  as the archive device specified for the job (i.e. if you are going to back up to a DLT device, the Pool must have DLT volumes defined since 8mm volumes cannot be mounted on a DLT drive).
 The **Media Type**:sup:`Sd`:sub:`Device`\  has particular importance if you are backing up to files.